Rev 11

 gpg --import /tmp/GBCommunitySigningKey.asc

-Edit GVM signing key to trust ultimately.
+Edit the GVM signing key to establish ultimate trust.

 echo "8AE4BE429B60A59B311C2E739823FAA60ED1E580:6:" > /tmp/ownertrust.txt && \